mustafasarmadd/Cloud-Engineering-Journey/README.md

  ### Day 19  - 20th July 2026
  - Completed Lesson 4
- - Learned about Network ACL and Security Group and how they control traffic.
+ - Learned about Network ACL and Security Group and how they control Network traffic and also about their security rules.
- - Learned about Custom and Default Configurations of NACL and Security Groups and Also their stateless and stateful property.
+ - Learned about Custom and Default Rules of NACL and Security Groups and Also their stateless and stateful property.

  ### Day 20  - 21th July 2026
  -